Asquera/elasticsearch-workshop-book/src/queries/queries/multi_match.md

 This query boosts a match in `title` by a factor of `3` compared to a match in `description`.

-> Setting boost factors is a good way to rank documents after the fields they match.
+> Setting boost factors is a good way to rank documents according to the fields they match.
 </details>